Four Vandy swimmers win multiple events

 October 12, 2013

-Jeremy Organ enters his eighth season as the head coach of the Vanderbilt swimming team.
+Jeremy Organ enters his 12th season as the head coach of the Vanderbilt swimming team.

 The 2010-11 squad continued to improve throughout the season, culminating with seven school records being set at the 2011 SEC Championships (five individual, two relay).
 The team also scored a dual meet win at Marshall.